 Every four to eight years we get a new President of the United States, and with them a new whitehouse.gov to represent the people.
 Each administration makes the site a showcase of their agendas and values.
 The Biden-Harris administration is committed to building an America that is more inclusive, more just, and more accessible for every American, including Americans with disabilities and their families.
 These values shine in the newly updated whitehouse.gov website

-As a person who values inclusion and has a passion for accessibility, I was excited to see a site built to support people who often get marginalized and silenced because of barriers they face in participating and contributing, particularly in the digital realm.
+As a group who values inclusion and has a passion for accessibility, we were excited to see a site built to support people who often get marginalized and silenced because of barriers they face in participating and contributing, particularly in the digital realm.
 Let’s talk about the successes of the new site.

 Putting people first with the accessibility toolbar

 Tools for controlling the presentation of the site are baked into the site’s core design.
 Each of the controls on the accessibility toolbar found on the screen’s side allows people to control the text’s size and choose to have a dark mode turned on

 The accessibility toolbar has two buttons: